ihandrian/PiRobot-V.1/README.md

 - Added visual indicators for person detection (green bounding boxes)
 - Added visual indicator for the person being followed (red bounding box)
-- Improved error handling for when TensorFlow Lite is not available
+- Improved error handling for when TensorFlow Lite or YoloV3 is not available
 - Added controls to adjust the following speed
 - Made the interface fully responsive for different screen sizes